 Most of the app updates this week were relatively quiet, with the notable exception of Play Music with its new ad-supported radio feature.
 That doesn't have to mean some of the updates don't have something new to offer.
 The Google app (formerly "Search") was bumped up to v4.8 yesterday, but it doesn't seem to have any noticeable changes right now.
 However, a look under the hood reveals some pretty interesting features on the horizon.

 Disclaimer: Teardowns are necessarily speculative and usually based on incomplete evidence.
 It's possible that the guesses made here are totally and completely wrong.
 There is always a chance that details may change or plans may be cancelled prior to the launch of a new feature discovered in a teardown.

 Loading up a website without a connection established is a real shame.
 Instead of the information you were looking for, Chrome shows you a dinosaur and an error message.
 You're left sitting there, out of luck.

 YouTube updates have been rolling out about every week or two for the last couple of months.
 Most of the changes haven't been very big, but they're polishing up little aspects of the app in notable ways.
 The latest version bump doesn't bring significant modifications, either, but it's continuing the trend of small but visible changes.
 A permanent Cast button has been placed in the action bar and there are updated icons in the privacy selector for uploads.
+A quick teardown also reveals that we might finally be able to choose to download just the audio track for offline playback, which should make it much easier to store music for the road.
 Read More